Schedule Changes and Course Withdrawals 1.202

 Faculty Initiated Student Withdrawal

-If a student has never attended, the faculty must withdraw the student from class no later than midterm.
+If a student has never attended, faculty must withdraw the student from class by the established 10th day, but no later than midterm.

 In order to withdraw a student after the midterm date of a section and no later than the last day to drop, faculty must submit an email to records@elgin.edu with the student's name, ID, and course information.
 Faculty cannot withdraw students after the last day to drop.